Ancient-Wisdom.Co.Uk

 silbury hill - hidden in the landscape.

 At all of the complexes mentioned, it appears that water played an important part in their placement.
 This statement, while seeming apparently obvious, should not be disregarded out of hand as the presence of several natural springs at the very base of Silbury hill for example, suggests that the mound may have been deliberately constructed so as to be permanently surrounded by water, again suggestive of a symbolic representation of the 'mound of creation' emerging from the 'watery chaos' of our mythological past.
-While this particular feature is not observed as obviously at all of the sites above, there certainly seems to be a connection, which perhaps deserves consideration.
+While this particular feature is not observed as obviously at all of the sites above, there certainly seems to be a connection which deserves consideration.

 In is interesting to see in this projection of a 5m rise in the water level of the nearby River Kennet transforms the look of the complex completely, showing Silbury hill surrounded and the ditch surrounding Avebury potentially being filled with water - providing a possible reason for the larger outer bank, unusual in British henges.